daoslies/Constitutional/README.md

         Schema:

         Critique: A step for the model to chain of thought reason about its evaluation before providing its score and revised response.

         Score: This is the epistemic humility rating, as seen in Figure 1.
         An Int between 0-5.
 5 being most humble, 0 being most overconfident.

-        Revised_Response: A rewritten version of the response, We hope  this version will have greater epistemic humility, as the frozen judge model will have seen:
+        Revised_Response: A rewritten version of the response.
+        The aim is for this version to have greater epistemic humility, as the frozen judge model will have seen:
             - the original response
             - the marking criteria provided in the system prompt